5K+ Adventures 4.8 Avg Eco-Funded

 Description

-If you’re craving a true wilderness escape, the Eel River delivers.
+If you’re craving a true wilderness escape, the Eel River delivers on this April-May rafting trip.
 This seldom-run stretch offers a rare chance to paddle through one of California’s most remote and scenic river canyons.
 With 46 miles of river winding through rugged terrain, this expedition takes you deep into a landscape few ever get to see, where stunning natural beauty, rich history, and a profound sense of solitude come together for an unforgettable experience.

 The Eel River follows the route of the now-abandoned Northwestern Pacific Railway Line.
 You'll see remnants throughout the trip, such as old trestle bridges, tunnels, and tracks, which add a unique historical element to your trip.
 Your guides will share their knowledge of this deep history.